GoogleCloudPlatform/spanner-migration-tool/docs/troubleshoot/faq.md

 ### What happens behind the scenes in minimal downtime migration?

-HarbourBridge orchestrates the entire process using a unified interface, which comprises the following steps:
+Spanner Migration Tool orchestrates the entire process using a unified interface, which comprises the following steps:

 1. Setting up a GCS bucket to store incoming change events on the source database while the snapshot migration progresses.
-2. Setting up the bulk load of the snapshot data and stream of incoming change events using Datastream. **Within the HarbourBridge UI, source and target connection profile will need to be setup**
+2. Setting up the bulk load of the snapshot data and stream of incoming change events using Datastream. **Within the Spanner Migration Tool UI, source and target connection profile will need to be setup**
 3. Setting up the Dataflow job to migrate the change events into Spanner, which drains the GCS bucket over time.

 Once the GCS bucket is almost empty, users need to stop writing to the source database so that the remaining change events can be applied.
 This results in a short downtime while Spanner catches up to the source database.
 Afterwards,the application can be cut over to Spanner.
-Currently, HarbourBridge provides minimal downtime migration support for **MySQL, Oracle** **and PostgreSQL** databases.
+Currently, Spanner Migration Tool provides minimal downtime migration support for **MySQL, Oracle** **and PostgreSQL** databases.